Dreaminko/VRCS/README.md

 Runtime requirements:

 - [Microsoft Visual C++ v14 Redistributable (x64)](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-- Microsoft Edge WebView2 Evergreen Runtime; the installer includes the online bootstrapper, and it is usually preinstalled on Windows 11 and updated Windows 10 systems
 - An internet connection on first launch to download the pinned Silero VAD model
 - An initial model download when using local Whisper
 - API credentials for the selected providers when using cloud recognition, translation, or learning analysis; provider charges may apply

-> Dedicated VRChat process audio capture uses the Windows process loopback API.
-It requires Windows 10 Build 20348 or later, and VRChat must be running before transcription starts.
-System audio capture does not have this limitation.

 ## Getting started
 The setup wizard opens on first launch: